selimanac/defold-daabbcc/README.md

 ## Usage in Defold

 You can use this native extension by simply calling 'daabbcc'.
+Default "**World**" tree will be created on init.

 **Caution**: Scaling may break your collision.
 You should recalculate the size manually.